 There are some development environments that require even more control over which components can be used and referenced by developers.
 In these situations, it might make sense to only allow developers to work with a procured repository.
 In this mode, a developer must ask a Nexus administrator for permission to add a dependency on a particular third-party artifact.
 A procurement manager would then have to approve the component or group of components so that they would be made available to the developers.
 This is the "ask-first" model for organizations that want to control which components make it into the development cycle.

 This is a model common in industries that have strict oversight requirements.
 More often than not, banks, hospitals, and government agencies have fairly strict regulations on the software that can be used by large development teams.
 With the Procured Development Repository approach, an architecture group can have full control over what components can be referenced by a large development team.

-In a typical usage a software build relies on approved components that have successfully passed procurement and as well as additional components that have been authored internally in the organization and are available on Nexus as well.
+In a typical usage a software build relies on approved components that have successfully passed procurement and additional components that have been authored internally in the organization and are available on Nexus as well.

-In order to use a combination of such components together with the procured component, you should set up a a repository group that contains all repositories with pre-approved components as well as the procurement repository.
-E.g. the release and snapshot repositories could be added to the group, based on the assumption that any internally authored components deployed there are automatically approved.
-In addition you could add the third-party repository, if all uploads to it are done with prior approval of the specific components.
+In order to use a combination of such components together with the procured component, you should set up a a repository group that contains all repositories with preapproved components as well as the procurement repository.
+For example, the release and snapshot repositories could be added to the group, based on the assumption that any internally authored components deployed there are automatically approved.
+In addition, you could add the third-party repository, if all uploads to it are done with prior approval of the specific components.

 Once this repository group is set up, you can reference it from any tool just like the public group, e.g., in a separate settings.xml used by builds that can only have access to the approved components.